sounakss7/KNN_BASIC/README.md

+It looks like you've uploaded a Jupyter Notebook (`sk5.ipynb`).
+Here's a sample description for your GitHub repository to describe the purpose and contents of the notebook:

+---

+## Wine Classification using K-Nearest Neighbors (KNN)

+This Jupyter Notebook demonstrates a basic classification task using the K-Nearest Neighbors (KNN) algorithm from the `scikit-learn` library.
+The notebook utilizes the popular **UCI Wine dataset** to classify wine into three distinct classes based on various chemical properties.

+### Contents:
+- **Data Loading and Preprocessing**: The notebook begins by loading the wine dataset, preparing it for the model by splitting it into training and test sets.

+- **Model Training**: A KNN model with 7 neighbors (`n_neighbors=7`) is trained on the dataset to classify the wines into one of the three classes.

+- **Prediction and Evaluation**: The notebook includes code for predicting the test set values and calculating the accuracy of the model.

+- **Visualization**: It generates a line plot that compares the actual target values from the test set against the predicted values from the model, highlighting the model's performance visually.
+The graph shows minimal deviation between actual and predicted values, indicating high accuracy.

+### Key Features:
+- **Model**: K-Nearest Neighbors (KNN) with `n_neighbors=7`.
+- **Accuracy**: The accuracy of the model is calculated using `scikit-learn`'s `metrics` module.
+- **Visualization**: A line plot and scatter plot to visually assess how well the model's predictions match the actual values.

+This notebook is an excellent starting point for understanding how KNN works for classification tasks and how to evaluate and visualize model performance.
+---

 ![image here](fig.png)
 The graph you provided shows both the actual and predicted values from your model.
 Here's a detailed explanation of what the graph is telling: